Digitalturkk/DuckVest/README.md

 are:

 - 🛠️ **Modular & Layered Architecture:** Easily extensible for future enhancements and integrations.
-- 📈 **Stock Tranding Simulation:** Models buting and selling of stocks and simulate stock price updates.
+- 📈 **Stock Trading Simulation:** Models buying and selling of stocks and simulate stock price updates.
-- 👤 **User Managment:** Manage investors, their accounts, portfolios and balances easily.
+- 👤 **User Management:** Manage investors, their accounts, portfolios and balances easily.
 - 🏛️ **Simulate multiple stock exchanges** with working hours in UTC.
 - 💰 **Balance Updates:** Buy and sell stocks with automatic balance updates.
 - 🌐 **REST API Support** for all operations.
 - 🧾 **Transaction history:** orders and operation history
-- ✅ **Real-time stock price** integration with <a href="https://twelvedata.com/">TwelveData</a> API
+- ✅ **Real-time stock price** integrated with <a href="https://twelvedata.com/">TwelveData</a> API
-- 📬 **Email or notification system:** HTML notification using Thymeleaf
+- 📬 **Email or notification system:** HTML notification via Thymeleaf
-- 💳 **Banking simulation** Deposit money to your acoount
+- 💳 **Banking simulation** Deposit money to your account

 ---